mattSOLANO/Project-Boilerplate/ReadMe.md

 ### Javascript
 * Vendor plugins intended for the _<head>_ section of the page are stored in the _js/vendor_ folder and are concatenated automatically to the _vendor-min.js_ file by adding their filenames to the _vendor.js_ file.
 This convention assumes the use of minified plugins.
+* Vendor plugins that are to be loaded at the bottom of the page are also stored in the _js/vendor_ folder, but their filenames should be added to the top of the _scripts.js_ file.
+Again, this convention assumes the use of minfied plugin code.
 * _app.js_ is where the Knockout code should be written
 * _screen.js_ should contain all self written jQuery code.
 The "document ready" is already there so no need to add another one.
 * The two files are then concatenated and minified.
 This can be prevented during development to assist in debugging.